 Charlie started WeatherTogether in Spring 2016 with the goal of creating an interconnected social network of local weather blogs.
 But like many other meteorologists, Charlie has been fascinated by the natural sciences from a very young age.
 After delving into meteorology, geology, astronomy, and physics throughout elementary and middle school, Charlie began writing weather and science blogs in high school and hasn’t stopped since.
 He graduated from the University of Washington in 2015 with a B.S. in atmospheric sciences focusing on meteorology and climatology.

 Previously a life-long Seattle resident, Charlie now works in the renewable energy industry in Portland, OR, forecasting the power output for wind farms along the Columbia River Gorge.
-Charlie loves to play saxophone with his funk band in Seattle, and whether it's skiing throughout the Cascades or geoduck clamming in Puget Sound, Charlie loves getting outside, rain or shine.
+Charlie plays saxophone and is very active both in the Portland and Seattle music scenes, and whether it's skiing throughout the Cascades or geoduck clamming in Puget Sound, Charlie loves getting outside, rain or shine.

 Mark has been obsessed with weather as long as he can remember.
 He grew up in a military family and lived all over.
 Mark claims Kennewick, Washington as home but currently lives in St. Anthony, Idaho and is going to school at Brigham Young University – Idaho.